Delors/DJ/Readme.md

 # Dictionary Transformation and Generation aka `Dictionary Juggling` (DJ)

-Processes the entries of a dictionary by applying one to multiple user-definable transformations, extractions and/or filtering operations.
+Processes the entries of a dictionary by applying one to multiple user-definable transformations, extractions,  filtering or generating operations.
 Basically, DJ enables the trivial definition of user-defineable transformation pipelines.

 ## Installation